brettchalupa/brettchalupa.github.io/README.md

 # www.brettchalupa.com

 The website of Brett Chalupa.
-It is built in Jekyll and utilizes [Skeleton](http://getskeleton.com) on the front-end.
+It is built with [Jekyll](http://jekyllrb.com) and utilizes [Skeleton](http://getskeleton.com) on the front-end.

 ## Developing